 It also correlates to a recent infusion pump manufacturer who identified two new vulnerabilities with their hardware in the field.
 This is life-saving equipment, vital for proper patient care.
 If the system is compromised, it may cost lives.

-Knowing how many devices exist on your network is important but making sure they’re properly protected is key.
+Knowing how many devices exist on your network is important but making sure they’re properly protected is key in holistic asset management.
 Ensuring access control with proper segmentation will dramatically improve your corporate risk profile.

 Visibility needs to lead into actions taken, or probability turns into fact.